demiban/raspberry-pi-3_embedded-linux/README.md

 # rpi3-elinux-dev
 This project provides Buildroot configuration and scripts to create a custom Embedded Linux Image for a Raspberry PI 3 with a LCD screen.

-Open a terminal in the rpi-elinux directory and follow these steps to build a basic image for the Raspberry PI 3.
+Open a terminal in the rpi3-elinux-dev directory and follow these steps to build a basic image for the Raspberry PI 3.

+# Description

+# Getting Started

 ## Setup

 1. Change the following scripts to executables:

-	"$ chmod +x setup-env.sh build.sh run-emu.sh"
+	$ chmod +x setup-env.sh build.sh run-emu.sh

-2. Get all the sources needed to build the image and configure the buildroot environment by typing:
+2. Get all the sources needed to build the image and configure buildroot by typing:

-	"$ ./setup-env.sh"

-3. Insert the sdcard to the computer and format it to fat32 using gparted or disk.
+	$ ./setup-env.sh

 ## Build

 1. Now we can build the rpi 3 image by typing:

-	"$ ./build.sh make"
+	$ ./build.sh make

 If any error occurred on the build, open the build.log in the buildroot directory.